peterhinch/micropython-samples/README.md

 # micropython-samples
 A place for assorted code ideas for MicroPython.
+Most are targeted at the Pyboard variants.

+## mutex
-mutex: A class providing mutal exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.
+A class providing mutal exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.

+## watchdog
-watchdog: How to access the simpler of the Pyboard's watchdog timers.
+Access the simpler of the Pyboard's watchdog timers.

+## reverse
-reverse: Fast reverse a bytearray.
+Fast reverse a bytearray.

+## font
-font: Convert a C file produced by GLCD Font Creator to Python for storage as persistent byte code.
+Convert a C file produced by GLCD Font Creator to Python for storage as persistent byte code.

+## ds3231_pb
-ds3231_pb: Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231
+Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231.

+## Buildcheck
-Buildcheck: Raise an exception if a firmware build is earlier than a given date.
+Raise an exception if a firmware build is earlier than a given date.

+## timed_function
+Time a function's execution using a decorator

+## fastbuild - Pyboard use under Linux
+Build MicroPython with your frozen bytecode, put the Pyboard into DFU mode, and deploy the build to the board with a single command.
+Takes just over 60 seconds on a fast PC.
+Note the use of make's j argument to use mutliple cores.
+Empirically 8 gave the fastest build on my core i7 4/8 core laptop: adjust to suit your PC.

+Includes udev rules to avoid jumps from /dev/ttyACM0 to /dev/ttyACM1: ensures Pyboards of all types appear as /dev/pyboard.
+Also rules for USB connected WiPy and FTDI USB/serial adaptor.

+# License

 Any code placed here is released under the MIT License (MIT).
 The MIT License (MIT)